View David Cope's Obituary on havasunews.com and share memories

 |

-David Brian Cope passed away peacefully on June 15th, 2019, after a long hard battle with Glioblastoma Brain Cancer at the age of 59 with his wife Gina by his side at home in Lake Havasu City, AZ
+David Brian Cope passed away peacefully on June 15, 2019, after a long hard battle with glioblastoma brain cancer at the age of 59 with his wife Gina by his side at home in Lake Havasu City.

-October 19th, 2002, he married Gina.
-Together they had many adventures off-roading, camping with their children.
-David and Gina move from Spring Valley, California for a new adventure to live in Lake Havasu City, Az.
-On April 2nd, 2017 they moved into their new home.
+Oct.
+19, 2002, he married Gina.
+Together, they had many adventures off-roading, camping with their children.
+David and Gina moved from Spring Valley, California for a new adventure to live in Lake Havasu City.
+On April 2, 2017 they moved into their new home.
 David started a new job at the Islander Resort, where he loved working with the people.
 He felt like it was a second family.
 David had an unconditional love for his wife, children and in-laws.
 David will be forever deeply missed by his family, friends and all who knew him.